 Prompt templating

-Harn ships a small template language for rendering .harn.prompt and .prompt asset files.
-It is invoked by the render(path, bindings?) and render_prompt(path, bindings?) builtins (and, equivalently, via the template.render host capability).
+Harn ships a small template language for rendering .harn.prompt and .prompt asset files or inline template strings.
+It is invoked by the render(path, bindings?), render_prompt(path, bindings?), and render_string(template, bindings?) builtins (and, equivalently, via the template.render host capability).
 The engine is intentionally minimal — a rendering layer for prompts, not a scripting language — but it covers the ergonomics most prompt authors reach for: conditionals with else/elif, loops, includes, filters, comments, and whitespace control.

 This page is the reference.
 The one-page quickref has a condensed version for agents writing Harn.